apache/tika/tika-server/README.md

 Running via Docker
 ------------------
-Assuming you have Docker installed, you can build you own local image using the:
+Assuming you have Docker installed, you can use a prebuilt image:

-`mvn dockerfile:build`

-The image will be named `apache/tika` with the tag being the version being built.
-For example, building Apache Tika Server 1.24 will result in an image of `apache/tika-server:1.24`

-You can then run this image by executing the following, replacing `1.24` with your build version:

-`docker run -d -p 9998:9998 apache/tika-server:1.24`
+`docker run -d -p 9998:9998 apache/tika`

 This will load Apache Tika Server and expose its interface on: